Comprehensive Approach to Diagnose and Manage ALS or Lou Gehrig’s Disease

 ALS affects about five out of every 100,000 people worldwide.
 With ALS, nerve cells die off and can no longer send messages to voluntary muscles like your legs and arms.
 Over time, this progressive condition results in muscle twitching, weakness and loss of movement in the arms, legs and body.
 About one in every 10 cases of ALS are due to a gene mutation.
 Symptoms usually don’t appear until after age 50, but can occur in younger people.

 If you or a loved is experiencing symptoms that may be due to ALS, you want an accurate diagnosis as soon as possible.
 Our dedicated team will determine what is causing your symptoms and deliver the highest quality of care.
-Loyola’s compassionate team will guide you through diagnosis, treatment and beyond.
+Loyola’s compassionate team will guide you through diagnosis, management of ALS and beyond.

 Loyola’s compassionate team understands that ALS can be life-changing not only for the patient, but also for family members.
 Loyola takes a multidisciplinary approach to patient care and provides support services for patients and families.